Cervical Spine Injury, ABOS Oral Boards Preparation

 Clinical Scenario

-CT of the cervical spine reveals a bilateral C6 facet fracture-dislocation with anterolisthesis of C5 on C6 and narrowing of the spinal canal at this level.
-There is no vertebral body burst component.
-MRI obtained after CT shows a C5-C6 disc herniation compressing the spinal cord with intramedullary signal change (cord edema) at the C6 level.
-There is disruption of the posterior ligamentous complex.
+CT of the cervical spine showed bilateral C6 facet fracture-dislocations with anterolisthesis of C5 on C6 and spinal canal narrowing.
+No vertebral body burst component.
+I obtained an MRI after the CT, this showed a C5-C6 disc herniation compressing the cord with intramedullary signal change at C6, and disruption of the posterior ligamentous complex.
+The MRI was critical because a large disc herniation could worsen with closed reduction.

 What Examiners Look For